rileypeterson/rileypeterson.github.io/_projects/ml-book/chapter2/notes.md

 I think I'll make a little "prerequisite" snippet at the top of every file.
 For me, I really like having a full snippet, e.g. you don't run into a NameError because of something defined in cell 2.
 Just want to be able to copy/paste and have it run :) Rant over

+On second thought it might just be easier... we'll see.
+[This](https://github.com/jhrmnn/knitj) looks cool... might change that up a bit to kind of make a custom frontend jupyter notebook which naturally interfaces with this website

 ## Download the Data
+Geron puts the data in tarfiles.
+I wrote an ephemeral tarfile downloader to dataframe:

+*code here*

+## Checking Out the Data
+Best way to do this is `df.hist` as Geron suggests.

+## Train Test Split Takeaways
+Geron points out that in some cases it's beneficial to make sure you're getting the same samples in the test set each time.
+Seems to me that a good model performs about the same on any test set, but if you want to do this you can hash the values from each row and select 20% (or whatever) of them to form the test set.
+Since the dataset it static this doesn't seem too pertinent, but it's good to keep in mind.
+For now I'm just using sklearn `train_test_split` with random state.

+## Stratified Sampling
+You want to select your test set to be proportionally similar to the total population.
+Example: A particular district in Alaska is 75% Democratic and 25% Republican, if you're sample size is small you might not get that same proportion in your test set, which would be problematic.
+Again, I think another way to address this is creating a model which generalizes well to "any" random train/test split...

+Geron goes on to perform a `StratifiedShuffleSplit` of the data.
+Figure 2-10 is an interesting illustration of how this can have a sizable effect.
+Rather than receiving a tip from "[chatting] with experts", let's suppose we didn't know which feature would be most important.
+We could probably deduce that same conclusion by looking at correlations.
+He discusses that in a bit.

+## Visualization
+I don't know if looking at the long/lat vs. median housing value really revealed too much that wasn't already known.

+## Correlations
+This is important!
+Definitely need to always do this when exploring a dataset.
+It's important to note that correlations are only measuring the *linear* correlations, Figure 2-14 elucidates this.

+## Imputer
+The best practice way to fill NaN with median or other strategy.
+Page 60.

+## Handling Categorical Attributes
+Use `sklearn.preprocessing.LabelEncoder` or `sklearn.preprocessing.OneHotEncoder` (should be 2-D).
+The combo of these is `sklearn.preprocessing.LabelBinarizer`.